-Did you know that besides the CFA program, CFA Institute also offers a free CFA Investment Foundations program?
+Did you know that besides the CFA program, CFA Institute also offers CFA Investment Foundations program?

 Many potential candidates get confused between the two qualifications, so we thought it may be helpful to put together a proper comparison guide to help you decide between CFA Investment Foundations vs CFA Program.